Logo

 Measure the training effectiveness

 Mercer | Mettl aids the organization through the entire training lifecycle and helps measure the training effectiveness.
 Skill gap analysis is an ongoing process and imperative for a future-ready workforce.
 The business environment, business goals, and employees change every year.
-If upskilling is a continuous cycle, so is skill gap analysis.
+If upskilling is a continuous cycle, so is skill gap analysis and measuring training effectiveness.

 • Consistently reviewing employee skills and implementing a holistic feedback system identifies and addresses skill gaps, building a culture of adaptability within the organization.